 Text: Follow this order when typing manuscripts: Title, Author, Affiliations, Abstract, Keywords, Text, Acknowledgments, Appendix, References, Figure Captions, and the Figures/Tables.
 Do not import the Figures or Tables into your main text file in MS Word format.
 Provide a separate PDF file of your manuscript text with the correct placement of figures and tables.
 The corresponding author should be identified with an asterisk.
 All other footnote numerals should be identified with superscript Arabic numbers.

 Units: SI units should be used.
 If other units are necessary, include the conversion factor and add the non–standard unit in parentheses.

 Symbols: Define in the text.
 Place an extensive list of symbols in an appendix.

 Math: Avoid double suffix and punctuate carefully.

 References: References must be listed in the numerical system (Vancouver style).
 All references should be numbered sequentially [in square brackets] (example: [1,2].
 [1-10], there are no spaces between numbers) in the text and listed in the same numerical order in the reference section.
-The reference numbers must be finalized, and the bibliography must be fully formatted before submission.
-DOI of the reference needs to be added, if available, at the end of each citation.
+The reference number must be finalized, and the bibliography must be fully formatted before submission.
+DOI of the references needs to be added, if available, at the end of each citation.